MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 - The actions recorded can be very granular.
 Group them into activities.
 These will be the building blocks for the process map that is created through analysis.
 - Remove any sensitive information from the recording.
 For more information, see [Protect your data in process advisor](process-advisor-protect.md).

-Here's a short video on preparing a recording for analysis: [Prepare a recording for analysis](https://go.microsoft.com/fwlink/?linkid=2147425)
+Here's a short video on how to prepare a recording for analysis using process advisor: [Prepare a recording for analysis](https://go.microsoft.com/fwlink/?linkid=2147425)

 ### Grouping actions into activities